matthras/tsp-art-python/README.md

 Open `draw-tsp-path-concorde.py` in your editor and change the filenames at the top of the file

-* `ORIGINAL_IMAGE` should be the same initial image you used for Step 2: `images/figure.png`
+* `STIPPLED_IMAGE` should be the same initial image you used for Step 2: `images/figure-1024-stipple.png`
-* `IMAGE_TSP` should refer to the stipple `.tsp` file that is generated after Step 2: `images/figure-stipple.tsp`
+* `IMAGE_TSP` should refer to the stipple `.tsp` file that is generated after Step 2: `images/figure-1024-stipple.tsp`
-* `IMAGE_CYC` should refer to the `.cyc` file that is generated from Concorde.
+* `IMAGE_CYC` should refer to the `.cyc` file that is generated from Concorde: `images/figure-tour.cyc`

-Run the file and the script should generate the final image at `images/figure-tsp.png`.
+Run the file and the script should generate the final image at `images/figure-1024-tsp.png`.

 #### When do I use Concorde over OR-Tools?